onebeyond/awesome-proof-of-concept/README.md

 - [POC Microfrontends](https://github.com/irenemherrero/microfrontends_poc) - Proposal on how to integrate microfrontends using Module Federation from Webpack 5.
 - [POC React app internationalization](https://github.com/inigomarquinez/howto-react-i18n) - Proposal on how to do the internationalization of a React application making use of some useful frameworks.

+## .NET

+.NET is a free, cross-platform, open source developer platform for building many different types of applications.
+With .NET, you can use multiple languages, editors, and libraries to build for web, mobile, desktop, games, and IoT.

 ## AI